Jannik-Schilling/generate_swmm_inp/README.md

 # generate_swmm_inp
 A QGIS plugin which generates an SWMM input file from existing shapefiles

+## Recommended Workflow
+### 0 Install
+- SWMM
+- the generate_swmm_inp plugin in QGIS (from the official QGIS plugin repository or from zip-file)

+### 1 Load default the data
-Default data can be loaded with the first tool.
-So far shapefiles are provided for
+...with the first tool.
+To date shapefiles are provided for:
 - junctions (SWMM_junctions.shp)
 - conduits (SWMM_conduits.shp)
 - subcatchments (SWMM_subcatchments.shp)